Accessibility Resource Center

 Join DSO to connect with peers, raise disability awareness and advocate for improved accessibility at UNCP.
 Membership is open to all!

-ARC FAQs
+FAQs

 The broad categories of disabilities include learning, physical, chronic health, psychological, visual or hearing disabilities.
-If you have an impairment in one of these areas, contact the ARC to register for academic accommodations.
+If you have an impairment in one of these areas, contact ARC to register for academic accommodations.

 Here is a list of the typical accommodations offered at the ARC.
 Please note that we offer student accessibility help on a case-by-case basis and work with you to determine the appropriate accommodations.
 Accommodations are not automatic and you must qualify for each accommodation.
 For more information on the accommodations and services we offer, please contact us